 Singapore city's sunset view with a beautiful river in front.

 Renowned for its stunning skyline, world-class attractions, and vibrant nightlife, Singapore is also home to one of the most impressive observation wheels in the world, the Singapore Flyer.
 Reaching a height of 165 meters, it was one of the tallest in the world till 2014, but it lost its title to The High Roller Ferris Wheel in Las Vegas.
-Singapore Flyer offers breathtaking panoramic views of Marina Bay and beyond, making it one of the best-place-to-be for every traveler exploring the Lion City.
-From a romantic date night to quality time with the family or an adventure-filled day out in Singapore, you won’t want to miss this Singapore Flyer guide to maximise your experience here at this iconic attraction.
+Singapore Flyer offers breathtaking panoramic views of Marina Bay and beyond, making it one of the best places for every traveler exploring the Lion City.
+From a romantic date night to quality time with the family or an adventure-filled day out in Singapore, you won’t want to miss this Singapore Flyer guide to maximize your experience here at this iconic attraction.

 Why Visit the Singapore Flyer?